-If you’re going for a formal look on your dress shoes, whether they’re balmorals or bluchers, you probably want to use the bar lacing method.
-It creates a much cleaner look than the usual method of criss-cross lacing.
+If you’re going for a formal look on your dress shoes, you probably want to use the bar lacing method.
+Straight lacing creates a cleaner, tidier look than the usual method of criss-cross lacing.

-Bar lacing works best with dress shoes that have an even number of eyelets, like these Allen Edmonds Park Aves, which have twelve.
+Bar lacing works best with oxford style dress shoes that have an even number of eyelets, like these Allen Edmonds Park Aves, which have six on each side.

 1. Starting at the bottom, thread the lace through the eyelets, entering in through the top.
 Make each side of the lace the same exact length.